 One way to evaluate retirement savings is to look at a retirement savings to income multiple.
-Taking a household’s total retirement savings and dividing by typical household income is a simple measure of retirement readiness.
-The retirement savings to income multiple combined with age is, like BMI, a good summary statistic for looking at a […]
+In this post we’ll look at a good multiple to target and how Americans are doing.
+How do you compute a retirement savings to income multiple?
+Take a household’s total retirement savings and divide by typical household income to […]

 In 2016, American households headed by someone aged 32-61 averaged $120,809.40 in retirement savings, or $264,453.30 using an expansive calculation.
 Using the same calculations and definitions, American households have a median of $7,800 and $17,000 saved, respectively.
 American Retirement Savings in 2016 In 2016, the Economic Policy Institute released a study with an interesting dive […]